QuiteAFancyEmerald/Holy-Unblocker/README.md

 The default place for the proxy when its started is `http://localhost:8080` but you can change it if needed in config.json

-This website is hosted locally with Corrosion built-in.
-More more information go to the Corrosion repository below.
+This website is hosted locally with Ultraviolet and Rammerhead built-in.

 ## Structure